mgp/book-notes/multipliers.markdown

 * pg 154: A Decision Maker doesn't use the full complement of talent, intelligence, and information available, while a Debate Maker stretches it.
 * pg 155: With a "shared inquiry" technique, the discussion leader only asks questions, participants must supply evidence, and everyone participates.
 * pg 156: Following this, to create a debate, ask a hard question that confronts underlying assumptions, ask for evidence when opinions are offered, and ask each person.

+#### Chapter 6: The Investor

+* pg 161: Diminishers act as Micromanagers, jumping in, saving the day, and driving results through personal involvement.
+* pg 161: Multipliers act as Investors, infusing others with the resources and ownership needed to produce results independent of the leader.
+They expect a return.
+* pg 168: Investors establish ownership up front.
+They give away the majority ownership, give ownership of the whole and not just a piece, and stretch a role and the person in it.
+* pg 173: They invest resources.
+They teach and coach by asking questions, and provide backup when complications arise.
+* pg 175: They hold people accountable.
+They give back leadership and accountability, make others find solutions and not just problems, allow consequences to take effect and inform intelligent action, and make the scoreboard visible.
+* pg 181: A Micromanager maintains ownership, jump in when problems arise, and take back problems that are given to them instead of keeping them with the team.
+* pg 186: A Micromanager doesn't use the full complement of talent and resourcefulness available, while an Investor stretches it and grows the assets in his or her portfolio.
+* pg 187: Investors earn the right to step away from an organization without jeopardizing its performance.
+* pg 188: When you delegate, don't just say what you're expecting of someone, but also tell them that they are in charge and accountable, not you.
+* pg 188: Allow people to experience the natural consequences of their actions.
+Orchestrate small teaching moments, then talk about it and find a path forward.
+* pg 190: When someone brings you a problem, ask that person to complete the thought process and provide a fix.
+* pg 191: When you see team members struggling, offer help, but have an exit plan.
+Hand back the pen.